yanickc/dotfiles/.github/README.md

 brew install jq         # Lightweight and flexible command-line JSON processor brew install notifiers  # Send notifications.
-See .zshrc : notify() function. brew install git-delta  # A viewer for git and diff output
+See .zshrc : notify() function. brew install git-delta  # A viewer for git and diff output brew install bat        # A cat(1) clone with syntax highlighting and Git integration. brew install starship   # The minimal, blazing-fast, and infinitely customizable prompt for any shell!

 ```